 Beta Tester - red, silent red, black, speed silver, linear clear, and silencer clip red switches

 Clear Tester - blue, green, brown, red, black, and silent red switches (the CLICKEYbits itself may be black, white, or blue)

 What does this all mean?
 Read about the switches and other keyboard features below.

 What are the Kinds of Buttons?

 Inside each CLICKEYbits are six mechanical keyboard switches.
-These are the actual buttons underneath the colored keycap, and there are lots of varieties to choose from from several manufacturers.
+These are the actual buttons actuators underneath the colored keycap and there are lots of varieties to choose from from several manufacturers.
 The color of the stems (the part that attaches to the keycap) is generally color coded and can tell you how the switch will behave.
 They fall into three main groups.